gitkraken/gitlens-docs/gitlens/gitlens-features.md

 - `File:`
 - `Change:`
 - `@me` (to filter commits made by your user)
+- Time-based operators such as `after:` and `before:` to scope results by date

 <figure>
   <img src="/wp-content/uploads/Rich-Commit-Search.png" alt="Search bar filtering commit history in the Commit Graph" class="img-responsive center img-bordered">